KBIQ

-KBIQ (102.7 FM), known as "Q102.7", is a Christian adult contemporary radio station in Manitou Springs, Colorado, serving the Colorado Springs, Colorado, area of the United States.
-The station is owned by the Salem Media Group.
+KBIQ (102.7 FM) is a Christian adult contemporary radio station.
+The station serves the Colorado Springs, Colorado, area of the United States, and can be heard as far north as Denver and Arvada.
+The station is owned by the Educational Media Foundation (EMF), and it operates EMF's K-Love network.

+History

-102.7 history
+102.7 license

 The current 102.7 license began life at 104.9 MHz in July 1953 as KCMS, "Colorado's Classical Music Station".
 It was owned by Bud Edmonds, doing business as the Garden of the Gods Broadcasting Company; Edmonds built the facility, the first stereo FM radio station west of the Mississippi River.
 Edmonds operated KCMS out of a studio he built in his garage at 68 Minnehaha Avenue.
 At times, Edmonds and his wife would take turns operating the Seeburg record changer, announcing the music that was being played and changing the albums.
 In 1956, KCMS moved to 102.7 MHz and gained an AM simulcast partner, KCMS 1490 (now KXRE); the FM tower was moved to the top of Cheyenne Mountain.

 In early 1970, Edmonds sold KCMS-AM-FM to a group of retired Air Force officers doing business as the Black Forest Development Company. to take the AM station into an "information and education" format, taking the call letters KEDI.
-The FM became a music station, playing classical during the day, and free form album rock at night.
+The FM became a music station, playing classical during the day, and free-form album rock at night.

-By 1973 the station was a full-time contemporary music station using the moniker "KEDI-KCMS, Colorado's Music Mother", programmed by Colorado Springs top 40 radio pioneer Steve Scott.
-It was the first Top 40 station on FM, and led the move to the band by music stations, finally defeating former top 40 legend KYSN.
-Never a financial success, KEDI-KCMS was sold in 1974 to Mountain States Broadcasting, who moved the studios to a location on Manitou Avenue, changing the call letters to KIIQ, still playing a top-40 format, but one that was less aggressive.
-In 1979 Wikes/Abaris Commutations acquired KIIQ.
+By 1973, the station was a full-time contemporary music station (Contemporary Hit Radio, CHR) using the moniker "KEDI-KCMS, Colorado's Music Mother", programmed by Colorado Springs Top 40 radio pioneer Steve Scott.
+It was the first Top 40 station on FM in Colorado, and led the move to the band by music stations, finally defeating former Top 40 legend KYSN.
+Never a financial success, KEDI-KCMS was sold in 1974, to Mountain States Broadcasting, who moved the studios to a location on Manitou Avenue, changing the call letters to KIIQ, still playing a top-40 format, but one that was less aggressive.
+In 1979, Wikes/Abaris Communications acquired KIIQ.